Workiva/over_react/doc/wrapping_js_components.md

 external ReactClass get _jsArbitraryComponent;
 ```

 The code here can basically be copied and pasted from the code found in this doc, just changing the name of the getter to be something more specific than `_jsArbitraryComponent`.
 However, the name can really be anything.
-We have the norm of using `_js{ComponentName}` because:
+We have the convention of using `_js{ComponentName}` because:

 - It's private, which is preferred because the use case for the JS variable itself is limited
 - It makes it clear it's the _JS_ version of the component, while also including the component's name and thereby coupling it with the Dart API

-You may wonder why the name doesn't need to match the name of the JS component.
-For example, a component named `ArbitraryComponent` can have a Dart interop getter called `foofoocuddlypoops`.
-This is possible because the actual link between Dart and JS is created [with the annotation](#creating-the-annotation).
+This name of this getter doesn't need to match the name of the JS component because the actual link between Dart and JS is created [with the annotation](#creating-the-annotation).

 #### Creating the Annotation

-The annotation is how Dart knows what JS API needs to be linked to the Dart getter.
-Whatever you set as the annotation parameter will be used by Dart to find the JS implementation.
-Dart will expect to find the parameter as a property on the `Window` in the browser.
-Future references to the Dart getter will be linked directly to that tangible JS on the `Window`.
-That means that if the annotation looks like:
+The annotation binds the getter to a global JS property (a property on the `window`) with the specified name.
+For example, a getter annotated with:

 ```dart
 @JS('ArbitraryComponent')
 ```

-then Dart will expect to find the property `ArbitraryComponent` on the `window`.
-However, we **strongly** recommend ensuring that your bundle is namespaced and all exports are nested inside that namespace.
-This is important to ensure that there are not naming collisions due to two components with the same name being attached to the `Window`.
-Consequently, if the package is named `MagicalJsPackage`, your annotation would probably look like:
+will return the result of the JS expression: `window.ArbitraryComponent`.

+However, we **strongly** recommend namespacing your components by nesting them within another object, as opposed to adding them directly to the window, to avoid potential collisions with JS APIs added by other packages.
+Consequently, if the namespace is `MagicalJsPackage`, your annotation would look like:

 ```dart
 @JS('MagicalJsPackage.ArbitraryComponent')
 ```

+and would correspond to `window.MagicalJsPackage.ArbitraryComponent`.

 > Reminder: The JavaScript bundle for the JS must be loaded into the application, [potentially similar to how React is added][react-script], or else this interop step will always fail at runtime.

-To check that the name is correct, you can use the browser devtools to attempt to access the property on the `Window`.
+To check that the name is correct, you can use the browser devtools to attempt to access the property on the `window`.
 If the property is valid and generally where you expect it to be then it's likely correct.

 <img src='./images/ui_js_component/interop_ref.gif' alt='Accessing the property in the devtools' />